jameslabocki/packetstrap/README.md

  - worker1 – c2.medium.x86 – custom iPXE – use the worker.boot URL above
  - worker2 – c2.medium.x86 – custom iPXE – use the worker.boot URL above

-As those boot, you’ll need to get those IP addresses into Amazon Route53 and also change haproxy to have the right IP addresses.
+As those boot, you’ll need to get those IP addresses into your DNS registry (in this case Amazon Route 53).
+We will use the `workstation` as haproxy and we will have to change it to have the right IP addresses.

 Here are the changes to Route53 I made (as an example)